theimowski/SuaveMusicStoreTutorial/README.md

 Visual Studio 2013 is used throughout the tutorial, but of course you can use IDE of your choice.

-You're more than welcome to create issues or pull requests for this tutorial [here](https://github.com/theimowski/SuaveMusicStore).
+You're more than welcome to create issues or pull requests for this tutorial.
+The code for the application can be found [here](https://github.com/theimowski/SuaveMusicStore), and the contents of this book are available [here](https://github.com/theimowski/SuaveMusicStoreTutorial).